 And there was a brief moment in time when I wanted to go through with the pregnancy.
 Somewhere between her congratulations and my boyfriend’s excitement, I found myself contemplating; maybe I could rise to the occasion of motherhood and everything would be okay.
 Maybe I had it in me to throw caution to the wind and hope for the best.

 Could they be right?
 Is this something to be excited about?
 Is this the moment I’ve actually been waiting for all along, too?
-The one where I forfeit all of the hopes and dreams, for the sake of something greater than myself?
+The one where I forfeit all of my hopes and dreams, for the sake of something greater than myself?

 There have been days since when I’ve been disappointed with myself for not rising to the occasion.
 Times I’ve felt guilty for not believing in us, for being selfish and for letting the one person I loved more than anything in the world, down.
 It’s on those days when I feel like although I’ve earned the successes I’ve had thanks to that decision, I still don’t deserve them yet.